ZakYeo/should-i/README.md

 - Watchman for hot reloading/deployment of local aws services
 - ESLinter for backend/ directory
 - Custom Favicon
+- Sort comments by rating
+- Limit users from multiple ratings of comments
+    - No login system, so this will be done by IP
+    - One user cannot rate a thumb up or down more than once
+    - One user cannot rate both thumb up and thumb down
+    - User cannot rate their own comment(s)

 ## How to run the app?